-Dear <<first name>> <<last name>>:
+Dear <<<first name>> <</middle name>> <

-East Coast Seafood Group ("East Coast") is writing to inform you of a recent event that may impact the security of some of your information.
-While we have received no indications of actual misuse of information as a result of this event, this notice provides information about the event, our response and efforts to secure our environment, and resources available to you to help protect your information from possible misuse, should you feel it necessary to do so.
+DPI Specialty Foods, Inc. ("DPI") is writing to inform you of an event that may impact the security of some of your information.
+While we have received no indications of actual misuse of your information as a result of this event, this notice provides information about the event, our response, and resources available to you to help protect your information from possible misuse, should you feel it appropriate to do so.

 What Happened?
-On December 3, 2020, East Coast discovered that its network had been impacted by a malware attack that encrypted certain systems.
-East Coast immediately launched an investigation to determine the nature and scope of the event.
-East Coast quickly worked to: (1) secure the systems; (2) restore access to the information so it could continue to operate without disruption and (3) investigate what happened and whether this resulted in any unauthorized access to, or theft of, information by the unknown actor.
-Through our investigation, we determined that the unknown actor gained access to certain systems between November 10, 2020 and December 4, 2020, and certain data was exfiltrated from our systems.
-Some of this data was posted by the unknown actor on December 10, 2020.
+On February 20, 2021, DPI identified that its network had been impacted by a malware attack that encrypted certain systems.
+We immediately launched an investigation to determine the nature and scope of the event.
+We quickly worked to: (1) secure our systems; (2) restore access to the information so we could continue to operate without disruption; and (3) investigate what happened and whether the event resulted in any unauthorized access to, or theft of, information by the unknown actor.
+Through our investigation, we determined that the unknown actor gained access to certain systems between January 22, 2021 and February 20, 2021 and downloaded certain files from those systems.

-We then worked with specialists to perform a comprehensive review of information stored on the impacted systems and posted by the unknown actor to determine what information was affected and to whom the information related.
-Upon completion of the third-party review, we then conducted a manual review of our records to determine the identities and contact information for potentially impacted individuals.
-Recently, we confirmed address information for affected individuals to provide notifications.
+We then worked with third-party specialists to perform a comprehensive review of the data stored on the systems to determine what information was impacted and to whom the information related.
+Upon completion of the review, we then conducted a manual review of our records to determine the identities and contact information for potentially affected individuals.
+We recently confirmed address information for affected individuals to provide notifications.

 What Information Was Involved.
-Our investigation determined that the impacted information may have included your < b2b text 1(DataElements)>>.
+Our investigation determined that the impacted information may have included your <

+<>b2b text 2(name, data elements)>>><

+b2b text 3(data elements cont)>>>

+>>b2b text 4(data elements cont)>>>.

 What We Are Doing.
 The confidentiality, privacy, and security of information in our care are among our highest priorities, and we take this incident very seriously.
-East Coast is reviewing its security policies and procedures to reduce the risk of similar future events.
-Although we do not have any indication of identity theft or fraud as a result of this incident, we are offering complimentary identity monitoring services through Kroll for 24 months as an added precaution.
-We also reported this event to federal law enforcement and notified state regulators, as required.
+We are reviewing our security policies and procedures to reduce the risk of similar future events.
+Although we do not have any indication of identity theft or fraud as a result of this event, we are offering complimentary credit monitoring and identity restoration services through Kroll for 12 months as an added precaution.
+We also reported this event to federal law enforcement and notified appropriate state regulators.

 What You Can Do.
 We encourage you to remain vigilant against incidents of identity theft and fraud and to review your account statements and free credit reports for suspicious activity and to detect errors.
-Additional information and resources are included in the enclosed Steps You Can Take to Help Protect Your Information.
+Additional information and resources are included in the enclosed Steps You Can Take to Help Protect Personal Information.
 You may also activate the complimentary identity monitoring services available to you.
-Activation instructions are attached to this letter.
+Activation instructions are enclosed with this letter.

 For More Information.
-If you have additional questions, please call our dedicated assistance line at 1-XXX-XXX-XXXX, Monday through Friday (excluding U.S. holidays), during the hours of 9:00 a.m. to 6:30 p.m., Eastern Time.
-You may also write to East Coast at 10 N Front St., New Bedford, MA 02740.
+If you have additional questions, please call our dedicated assistance line at (855) 568-2062, Monday through Friday (excluding U.S. holidays), during the hours of 6:00 a.m. to 3:30 p.m., Pacific Time.
+You may also write to DPI at 601 Rockefeller Avenue, Ontario, CA 91761.

-We sincerely regret any inconvenience or concern this incident may cause.
+We sincerely regret any inconvenience or concern this event may cause.